ehamberg/gtdguide/src/lyagtd.markdown

 success" and he is not joking.
 If you start using the GTD framework and you aren't a robot, things will start to slip.
 You will complete the next action of a project and forget to add a new "next action" for that project.
-You will forget to remove next actions that you--if you really thought about it--know that you won't do in the near future because more important things have shown up, and so on.
+You will forget to remove next actions that you---if you really thought about it---know that you won't do in the near future because more important things have shown up, and so on.

-*The weekly review* should be done--you guessed it--once per week.
+*The weekly review* should be done---you guessed it---once per week.
 It will take a while, so you should ideally set off some time in advance, for example Friday or Sunday afternoon.
 When doing the weekly review you should at least do the
 following: